Enlargement and Article 10

 11 July 2018: At the Brussels Summit, following the historic agreement between Athens and Skopje on the solution of the name issue, Allied leaders invite the government in Skopje to begin accession talks to join NATO.
 Full implementation of the agreement on the solution of the name issue is a condition for a successful conclusion of the accession process.

-5 December 2018: Allied foreign ministers decide that NATO is ready to accept the submission of Bosnia and Herzegovina's first Annual National Programme under the MAP.
+5 December 2018: Allied Foreign Ministers decide that NATO is ready to accept the submission of Bosnia and Herzegovina's first Annual National Programme under the MAP.
 The registration of immovable defence property to the state remains essential.

 6 February 2019: The Allies sign the Accession Protocol of the Republic of North Macedonia, following which the country takes part in NATO activities as an invitee.